23 Jan tuning up: therapy and me

 For reasons I won’t disclose (because I have a therapist for that!)
 I found myself, in my school uniform, crying to a woman I’d never met before.
 At the time, the world seemed like a mean and unforgiving place, and my own brain seemed to be fighting against any common sense I had.
-At night, I couldn’t sleep and would stare at the ceiling for hours, contemplating whether I’d ever feel piece of mind again.
+At night, I couldn’t sleep and would stare at the ceiling for hours, contemplating whether I’d ever feel peace of mind again.
 My dad always referred to therapy as “tuning up” your mind, like you would do with a guitar that had gone flat.
 Instead, my mind was sharp and uneven, and in great, great need of a change.

 When my dad first dropped me off at the office building, I was expecting the classic movie trope: a room with bookshelves of psychology books, a brown leather chaise I would drape myself across with melancholy, and a man in a tweed coat and horn-rimmed glasses who’d immediately look at me and go, “the girl is insane!”.
 I thought that I’d spend the summer like Sylvia Plath, in a psych ward upstate.

 Instead, I found myself sitting on the floor of this woman’s office, while she passed me tissues and Hershey’s kisses – and I couldn’t have felt more relieved.